numtrade/stealthx/README.md

 ## Planned actions

-Two buttons in the current UI are placeholders for later work:
+Two buttons in the current UI are placeholders have been implemented:

 - `Screenshot`: capture the current screen or relevant visible content
 - `Mimic Type`: type whatever text is currently held in the clipboard